postgresml/postgresml/pgml-apps/hyperbot/README.md

 ## Prerequisites
 Before you begin, make sure you have the following:

-- PostgresML Database: You can spin up a database using [Docker](https://github.com/postgresml/postgresml#installation) or [sign-up](https://postgresml.org/signup) for a free GPU-powered database.
+- PostgresML Database: Spin up a for a free [GPU-powered database](https://postgresml.org/signup)
 - Python version >=3.8
 - OpenAI API key
 - Python 3.8+